 in this course.

-Cheating on examinations, unauthorized collaboration,
+Cheating on examinations, unauthorized

-falsification of research data, plagiarism, and copying or
+collaboration, falsification of research data, plagiarism,

-undocumented use of materials from any source constitute
+and undocumented use of materials from any source constitute

 academic dishonesty and may be grounds for a grade of 'F'